charlievieth/simdutf/README.md

 **Note:** [CGO](https://go.dev/wiki/cgo) is required to build this library.
 You can check if your Go installation supports CGO by running: `go env CGO_ENABLED`.

+By default, the bundled simdutf library is used.
+To link to a system installed simdutf library build this library with the `libsimdutf` build tag.

+### simdutf version

+This library bundles version 7.1.0 of [simdutf](https://github.com/simdutf/simdutf/).
+The [SIMDUTF_VERSION](./SIMDUTF_VERSION) file contains the current version of the bundled simdutf version.